A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: Introduction

 \section{Introduction}

-Erd\H{o}s and P\'osa~\cite{ErdosP1965} proved that for every (undirected) graph $G$ and every positive integer $k$, $G$ contains either $k$ pairwise vertex-disjoint cycles, or a vertex set of size $\mathcal{O}(k\log k)$ that hits all cycles of $G$.
-This result has been extended to cycles satisfying various constraints: long cycles~\cite{RobertsonS1986, BirmeleBR2007, FioriniH2014, MoussetNSW2016, BruhnJS2017}, cycles with modularity constraints~\cite{Thomassen1988, HuyneJW2017}, cycles intersecting a prescribed vertex set~\cite{KakimuraKM2011, PontecorviW2012, BruhnJS2017, HuyneJW2017}, and holes~\cite{KimK2020}.
+Erd\H{o}s and P\'osa~\cite{ErdosP1965} proved that for every undirected graph $G$ and every positive integer $k$, $G$ either contains $k$ pairwise vertex-disjoint cycles or a set of $\mathcal{O}(k\log k)$ vertices that meet all cycles of~$G$.
+This result has been extended to cycles satisfying various constraints: long cycles~\cite{RobertsonS1986, BirmeleBR2007, FioriniH2014, MoussetNSW2016, BruhnJS2017}, cycles with modularity constraints~\cite{Thomassen1988, HuyneJW2017, BatenHJR2020}, cycles intersecting a prescribed vertex set~\cite{KakimuraKM2011, PontecorviW2012, BruhnJS2017, HuyneJW2017}, and holes~\cite{KimK2020}.
 We refer to a survey of Raymond and Thilikos~\cite{RaymondT16} for more examples.
-We say that a family $\cF$ of graphs satisfies the \emph{Erd\H{o}s-P\'osa property}, if there is a function $f:\mathbb{N}\rightarrow \mathbb{R}$ satisfying that every graph contains either $k$ pairwise vertex-disjoint subgraphs each isomorphic to a graph in $\cF$, or a vertex set of size at most $f(k)$ hitting all subgraphs isomorphic to a graph in $\cF$.
-It is also known that some variants of cycles do not satisfy this property.
-Reed~\cite{Reed1999} provided an example, called an Escher wall, which is illustrated in Figure~\ref{fig:escher}, and argued that odd cycles do not satisfy the Erd\H{o}s-P\'osa property.
-The Escher wall can be embedded into the projective plane, and every odd cycle must pass the crosscap odd times.
-Thus, there are no two vertex-disjoint odd cycles, but one can increase the minimum size of a hitting set for odd cycles as much as we want, by taking a larger construction.
-It is known that the family of odd cycles has the Erd\H{o}s-P\'osa property on planar graphs~\cite{FioriniHRV2007}.
+On the other hand, such a duality does not exist for odd cycles: Lov\'{a}sz and Schrijver~(see~\cite{Thomassen1988}) found a class of graphs, called Escher walls, where they have no two vertex-disjoint odd cycles but there is no constant $c$ such that every Escher wall admits a set of $c$ vertices meeting all odd cycles.
+Escher walls are illlustrated in Figure~\ref{fig:escher}.